ansible-lockdown/RHEL7-STIG/README.md

 uses:

-- ansible-core 2.12
+- Ansible-core 2.12
-- ansible collections - pulls in the latest version based on requirements file
+- Ansible collections - pulls in the latest version based on requirements file
-- runs the audit using the devel branch
+- Runs the audit using the devel branch
+- This is automated test that occurs on pull requests into devel.

 ## Support